May—June 2023

 In our concept publishing house, we create book projects that stand out.
 For this, we consider the entire process - layout, design, binding - and find creative solutions to produce books in small editions with a high artistic standard.
 We always work on an equal footing with the authors and artists.
 Our books reflect our passion for the medium of books and print.
 In our complementary GRAVUR Store, we offer carefully selected items from design to print.

 At the beginning of 2021, Aline came to our studio with the dummy of her work Modern Gender and asked if we would like to publish it together.
 We were thrilled by the idea and got straight to work making 100 copies by hand with great attention to detail.
-Creating this publication brought us a lot of joy, we are very excited to bring this arts and crafts work to the people now and look forward to our tour with Aline and Modern Gender.
+Creating this publication brought us a lot of joy, we are very excited to bring this arts and crafts work to the people.